Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Snowman Trek in Bhutan

-You’re going to need a month to do the Snowman Trek and to allow a few days for rests.
+You’re going to need a month to hike the Snowman Trek, one of the world’s top trekking destinations.
+You’ll also need a few days to acclimatize and to rest on the trail.
 Plus you’ll have to hike with a tour company.

 What you get in return is a hike through a pristine landscape of rhododendron forests and big mountain scenery plus the chance to pass through small villages and Buddhist monasteries.